Bubble Sort with Stability

 at nums[sortedIndex]

-In the swapping process, placing nums[minIndex]
+During the swap, placing nums[minIndex]

 at nums[sortedIndex]